A scholarship to assist a postgraduate student or alumni of the Sydney Conservatorium of Music to study overseas.

 This scholarship was established in 1953, under the will of the late Sydney Moss Esq.

 a.
 Established in 1953, under the will of the late Sydney Moss Esq., the Sydney Moss Scholarship is to support a student who possesses natural genuine musical talent, either instrumental, vocal or as a composer and who does not have the financial means to pursue music education at an approved school of music overseas.

 a.
 Applicants must be born in New South Wales (NSW), Australia.

 b.
 Applicants must be currently enrolled in a postgraduate degree or alumni of the Sydney Conservatorium of Music at the University of Sydney.

-c.
-Applicants must be willing to travel overseas to a School of Music to further their music education.
+e.
+Applicants must travel overseas to a School of Music to further their music education.

 a.
 The Scholarship will be awarded on the basis of: